 Habit: Solanum bahamense grows as shrub up to 3 m in height that can have prickles covering all surfaces or be unarmed.
 The leaves are arranged alternately, are oblong to lanceolate, to 15 cm in length with an acute leaf apex and entire to undulate leaf margin.
 The leaf surface has a rough scabrous texture.
 Additionally all vegetative surfaces have a stellate pubescence.

-The flowers are arranged in racemes.
+The complete, perfect, actinomorphic flowers are arranged in racemes.
 The calyx has 5 unfused green sepals.
 The corolla has 5 unfused purple/blue petals.
 There are 5 stamens with bright yellow anthers.
 The ovary is superior with 2 locules and numerous seeds.
 The fruit is a berry that turns red at maturity.

-Habitat: Solanum bahamense grows along the edges of Dry Broadleaf Evergreen Formation-Forest/Shrubalnds (coppice) on limestone and sand substrates.
-It also grows in human disturbed habitats along roadsides.
+Habitat: Solanum bahamense grows along the edges of Dry Broadleaf Evergreen Formation-Forest/Shrublands (coppice) on limestone and sand substrates.
+It also grows in Human Altered environments (old fields, roadsides).

-Distribution in Bahamas/Globally: Solanum bahamense occurs on all island groups in the Bahamian Archipelago as well as Florida.
+Distribution: Solanum bahamense occurs on all island groups in the Lucayan Archipelago as well as Florida.